 You are encouraged to explore our website to find faculty members whose expertise matches your own research plans and interests.
-Feel free to contact any of them, or to contact Kara Brown, the Graduate Program Advisor, or Prof. Nancy Rhoden, the Graduate Chair, for other information on applying.
+Feel free to contact any of them, or to contact Kara Brown, the Graduate Program Coordinator, or Prof. Nancy Rhoden, the Graduate Chair, for other information on applying.

 How do I decide where to pursue a graduate degree in History?